aismac26/biofeedback_project_ECG_AEKA/README.md

 6. Ensure MATLAB scripts and music tempo CSV files are located in the working directory.
 <img width="340" height="133" alt="image" src="https://github.com/user-attachments/assets/f885e38d-991e-43d7-a757-47a1db3846ba" />
 <img width="292" height="520" alt="image" src="https://github.com/user-attachments/assets/5aa57de3-36f1-43d6-8d2a-02c7b500f526" />
+This is the hardware setup, the AD8232 Heart Monitor should be blinking red when connected.
+Once you run the provided code your output should like like the image above and the corresponding music file should play.

 **How to Use the System**